mlabarrere/webcam-recognition/README.md

 * Crop your pictures to avoid loosing training examples:

   If the prompt prints this `Impossible to find Paolo`, it means that on a picture, he wasn't able to recognise anyone.
+  So there is three main reason of this :
+    There is multiple faces on this picture
+    The algorithm cannot detect a face from a weird light The picture has no background, do not crop the face to make the face filling the picture.
+Let some air.
-So there is two main reason of this : There is multiple faces on this picture, or the algorithm cannot detect a face from a weird light. in any cases: you just lost a training example.
+  In any cases: you just lost a training example.

 * Turn lights on and show yourself: